Axwabo/CommandSystem/README.md

 For example, if you want to forceclass yourself to Class-D, instead of `forceclass 2 1` you can do `forceclass @s 1`, where **@s** stands for "self".

-It also allows you to select a player based on a substring of their nickname, no more need to go to the GUI-based RA anymore 😉
+It also allows you to select a player based on a substring of their nickname, no more going to the GUI RA anymore 😉

 **You can read more about player selectors on the wiki.**